moja-global/mentorship/google-summer-of-code/GSOC-2023-Ideas.md

 ### First steps

 Introduce yourself on Slack in the #cloud channel.
 Download the FLINT.Cloud GCBM container and re-create the GCBM Demo Run.
-Share your findings on Slack under `#cloud`.
+Share your findings on Slack under `#06-cloud`.
 Next, create a small contribution to the FLINT.Cloud project and ask a mentor to trigger the CML workflow.
 Infer the purpose of the workflow, and design an automation workflow to pull these generated reports into a centralized database to showcase them on a Model Gallery.

 ## Idea: Improve FLINT-UI's performance and accessibility for better user-experience